heraldapp/datadriventeam.org/content/_index.md

 conversations, or "gut feelings."

 {{< hint info >}}
-Let us know if you have ideas to improve this guide — we are only an email away at hello@datadriventeam.org.
+:point_right: Let us know if you have ideas to improve this guide — we are only an email away at hello@datadriventeam.org.
 {{< /hint >}}